-After receiving a B.A. in vocal performance from the Royal Conservatory in her native city Antwerp (Belgium), Annelies Andries studied musicology at the Catholic University of Leuven and the Humboldt University in Berlin.
-She completed her PhD at Yale University with a dissertation on the operatic culture in Paris during Napoleon I’s reign.
-In addition to her music studies, she worked as an assistant dramaturge at Opera Flanders (2010-2011) and she continues to engage with the performance world as a freelance writer of program notes.
-Annelies Andries joined Magdalen College as a Prize Fellow in Music in October 2018.
+After receiving a B.A. in vocal performance from the Royal Conservatory in her native city Antwerp (Belgium), Annelies studied musicology at the Catholic University of Leuven and the Humboldt University in Berlin.
+She completed her PhD at Yale University with a dissertation on operatic culture in Paris during Napoleon I’s reign (1799-1815).
+In addition to her music studies, she worked as an assistant dramaturge at Opera Flanders (2010-2011) and still writes programme notes for various European opera and concert venues.
+Annelies joined Magdalen College as a Prize Fellow in Music in October 2018.

-Annelies Andries’s major research interests are opera and other music theatre genres in the long nineteenth century (1789-1914), staging and performance practice, politics and militarism, and gender studies.
+Annelies’s major research interests are opera and other music theatre genres in the long nineteenth century (1789-1914); staging and performance practice; politics, militarism and war; and gender studies.